sugurutakahashi-1234/ai-chat-md-export/README.md

 ### Large files taking too long to process
 For very large conversation histories:
+- Use `--batch-size 100` to process conversations in batches, reducing memory usage
+- This is especially helpful for files over 50MB or with thousands of conversations
 - Use `--since` and `--until` to process specific date ranges
 - Process one file at a time if experiencing memory issues
 - Use `--search` to extract only relevant conversations